dart-lang/site-www/src/_tutorials/server/httpserver.md

 description: Communicate over the internet
 toc: false
 prevpage:
-  url: /tutorials/server/cmdline
+  url: /tutorials/server/fetch-data
-  title: "Write command-line apps"
+  title: Fetch data from the internet
 ---

 Here are some resources for writing servers using Dart: